forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Katchanovski 2021
 The Maidan Massacre in Ukraine: Revelations from Trials and Investigation, Ivan Katchanovski, School of Political Studies & Conflict Studies and Human Rights Program University of Ottawa, Canada ikatchan@uottawa.ca

 > Some conclusions seem at least to have some truth such as "The revelations from the Maidan massacre trials and investigations show that the narratives promoted by the Ukrainian and Western governments and with some notable exceptions the media that the Maidan protesters were massacred by government snipers and/or the Berkut police are false.".
 While specific accusations are considered highly speculative such as "Such revelations from the Maidan massacre trials and investigations corroborate findings of the previous academic studies that this massacre was a false flag mass killing with involvement of elements of Maidan leadership and the far right and that it included the massacre of the police."
-For one, here it is considered unclear who actually had the leadership - the right wing possibly just were the thugs confronting the Berkut while the lead was at others.
-And second, the leadership of the protests (well rough since the beginning but not deadly brutal), the snipers and those who give the order to shoot can be different people.
+For one, here it is considered unclear who actually had the leadership - the right wing? or were they just the thugs confronting the Berkut while the lead was at others?
+And second, the leadership of the protests - rough since the beginning but not deadly brutal - and those who give the order to shoot can be different people.